 We need volunteers with ongoing time in their schedules to support the following initiatives:

 - Data Entry: You can help capture COVID-19 data manually by visiting state and territory public health websites to enter it into our spreadsheets.
-You can work with the core testing and outcomes data that we collect and publish every day, with the race data that we collect and publish twice a week, or with the long-term care facility data that we collect and publish once a week.
-No experience required beyond a general familiarity with spreadsheets, preferably Google Sheets.
+You can work with the core testing and outcomes data that we collect and publish every day, with the race data that we collect and publish twice a week, or with the long-term care data that we collect and publish once a week.
+No experience required beyond a general familiarity with spreadsheets, preferably Google Sheets, and experience with or ability to learn Slack.
 Initial training takes about 90 minutes.

 - Data Quality: After learning to do data entry, you can help investigate and resolve issues to make sure our data remains high-quality, clean, and well-documented.

-- Data Viz: You can help our team create data visualizations, charts, and illustrations for our website.
+- Data Viz: You can help our team create data visualizations, charts, and illustrations for our website (Tableau and D3 preferred).

 We are looking for volunteers who can commit to volunteering a few hours a week through March 2021 who are currently located in the United States, but if you don’t meet those criteria you will still be considered.
 (Some of the data we collect is not visible outside the United States.)

 Note that we do not do contact tracing: we collect all data by visiting state and territory websites.